Combined flu and Covid vaccine from Moderna shows positive trial results

 A combined flu and Covid vaccine from Moderna provokes a higher immune response than separate single jabs, according to new data from the firm.

-The results raise hopes the new vaccine could be approved by regulators this year, with the possibility of being rolled out on the NHS.
+The results raise hopes the new vaccine could be approved by regulators this year or next, with the possibility of being rolled out on the NHS.

+A spokesman for Moderna said they hoped the jab would be available for the 2025 or 2026 flu season.

 At the moment, Moderna’s Spikevax vaccine for Covid-19 is used in the NHS booster programmes, alongside Pfizer/BioNTech’s Comirnaty.